mullue/lab-custom-model-anpr/blog.md

 In Lab 4, you will see how to modify the code of Lab 3 to run on Amazon SageMaker.
 For TensorFlow versions 1.11 and later, the SageMaker Python SDK supports script mode training scripts.
 With this mode, you can write BYOS in much the same way as you would in an existing environment.

-The most important modification to run the code on SageMaker is to match the input channel of the training data.
-SageMaker training job runs based on Docker Container and it assumes that the training data is on the S3.
+The most important modification to run the code on SageMaker is to match the input/output channels of the data.
+In terms of the input channel, SageMaker training job runs based on Docker Container and it assumes that the training data is on the S3.
 In this case, how does the training job that runs on Docker Container access the data in S3?

 The following picture illustrates the process of the data mapping that occurs at this case.
 At first, you upload your data into S3.
 Next, in your python notebook, you will pass those S3 path into your training job as a parameter.
 And then SageMaker will copy the S3 data into the '/opt/ml/input/data/{channel}/' folder in your Docker Container.
 Therefore, in your BYOS(entry point script), you should refer those folders of '/opt/ml/input/data/{channel}/' path.